 In the desert, your biggest enemy is dehydration.
-The average daytime temperature can climb up to a scorching 100 deg F or 37.8 deg C, so your immediate priority would be to shield yourself from this punishing heat.
+The average daytime temperature can climb up to a scorching 100 deg.
+F or 37.8 deg.
+C, so your immediate priority would be to shield yourself from this punishing heat.

 A prepper knows that the first line of protection against harsh weather is clothing.
 Until you find or make shelter, the clothes on your back are the only means of protection you can rely on.

 Dark-colored clothes absorb more heat, so stick to light, breathable clothing.
-And while it could get very hot out and you want nothing more than to strip your clothes off, doing so actually causes you to lose water faster and can even put you at risk for severe sunburns.
+And while it can get very hot out and you want nothing more than to strip your clothes off, doing so actually causes you to lose water faster and can even put you at risk for severe sunburns.
 So, keep that shirt on.
 If you can, pack a wide-brimmed hat or a shemagh to protect your head from the heat.
 Sunglasses also keep dust and sand from entering your eyes.

 Find Shelter ASAP